2024-2025 Committee

 Jo Henwood is always telling stories in some form.

 She is an Accredited Storyteller with Australian Storytellers, AFTS Secretary, and an accredited Professional Guide with the Institute of Australian Tour Guides, leading tours around many Sydney heritage sites as a Tour Guide and Education Officer.
 Jo is a museum theatre creative, workshop leader and public speaker on literature, history, creative writing, intangible culture, and storytelling.
-She is currently a FEAST mentor to heritage sites Storytellers.
+She has been a FEAST mentor to heritage sites Storytellers.

 Her qualifications include BA (Library Science), Tour Guiding Cert III, Grad Dip Museum Studies, Grad Cert Gifted Ed, and M. Cultural Heritage.